 CVT K111F Installed in previous RAV4.
 Positive aspects of Toyota (Aisin) CVT have long been known - in comparison with classic AT with the same engine it can achieve slightly better dynamics and lower fuel consumption.
 And because CVT is not aggregated with powerful engines, is does not break apart immediately after leaving the dealer shop.
 The grace-part can be considered finished.

 Unfortunately, owners of SUV with CVT with very few exceptions are not aware that their transmissions in not so strong or durable as classic AT and compared with usual cars.
 But if the driver of Avensis for example is not physically able to go for the adventure because of car geometry terrain, the RAV4 ground clearance and four-wheel drive will provoke to real "jeep" cosplay - with the corresponding result.
-And the saddest result will be for those who bought second hand - though buying of CVT cars after operation in the russia is extremely unwise in general.
+And the saddest result will be for those who bought second hand - though buying of CVT cars after operation in the local conditions is extremely unwise in general.

 As for the projected life-time...
 Problems of wear / scuffing of CVT pulleys ans belt breakage are common for all and at the same mileage (if the power is equal).
 Conventionally, a car under normal conditions (without often sharp-starting and driving over obstacles at reverse) should operates for 120-150.000 km (but rare more than 200.000 km).
 But alas, this "SUVs" will be parked in the snowdrifts, climbed on the icy curbs, drown into the dirt etc. - in such hands, a good result can be considered 70.000-100.000 km, although note that irreversible process of pulleys demolition can be started just by one unfortunate start or slipping, hydraulic clutch control can be damaged - by one failure with premature reverse on / off before the full stop.

 But Toyota has offered yet another unpleasant defect associated with the "all-wheel drive" CVT.
 Without going deep into design, note that so-called "transfer" is driven via the flange of front differential case.
 And the thin-walled flange with internal splines has a tendency to burst - whereupon at least a fluid begins to leak.
 If do not intervene at this stage, the flange finally breaks and splinters got into gear, can make a real massacre.
 The main problem is that the differentials were delivered in parts only for automatic and manual gearboxes, but for CVT Toyota offers only as assembly for unrealistic money (~ $17000).
-"Second hand"? - But the quantity of broken 4WD-CVT is significantly more than quantity of written off to the scrap cars - so that at russian wild-east real hunt goes hunting for each potential donor.
-Therefore, a problem at the stage of crack and leak usually solved in the traditional russian way - some sleeve pressed over the flange, all traces of leak removed, and the car is immediately sent for resale.
+"Second hand"? - But the quantity of broken 4WD-CVT is significantly more than quantity of written off to the scrap cars - so that at wild-east real hunt goes hunting for each potential donor.
+Therefore, a problem at the stage of crack and leak usually solved in the traditional local way - some sleeve pressed over the flange, all traces of leak removed, and the car is immediately sent for resale.

 The second disease of many CVTs - premature wear of primary and secondary pulley shaft bearings (similar defect is familiar to the owners of Nissans), and sometimes the "premature" means few tens of thousands of kilometers.
 And "thanks" to the Toyota spare parts policy this defect becoming a global problem - no aftermarket parts, the bearings have not oem-duplicates, so you have to turn and adjust some suitable size counterparts.